Best Mattress Deals, Discounts & Coupons

 We also directly contact certain brands and retailers to procure exclusive deals that, in many cases, you can only get through the Slumber Yard.
 We're sort of like your outsourced team of knuckle-cracking wallet watchers that actively go get you deals.
 Sometimes we’re able to secure year-round discounts, but in other cases, we can only manage limited time offers.
 In either case, however, you save money, which is the whole goal of this.
 In the event that you (somehow) found a better discount, please do email us.
 We need to know!

-GETTING THE BEST PRICE
+MATTRESSES FOR SALE: THE BEST PRICE

 This probably won’t come as any surprise to you, but a lot of brands and retailers set prices artificially high, knowing that they will always offer a discount.
 GhostBed and Leesa Mattress are two that come to mind here.
 This is also the reason that if we throw out a deal from them, it typically doesn’t have a coupon attached.
 That’s because they offer a discount to basically anyone at anytime that visits their website.
 It looks enticing and the discount will go up and down throughout the year, but it’s generally not novel in the sense that they will be running a promotion nearly 24/7.
 This isn’t to say that it’s a bad pricing strategy—it clearly works—but you shouldn’t be overly enamored with a $100 off promotion that expires today.
 Chances are it will be extended or run indefinitely.